There has been one epic problem in all my family tree research:

 Sir Rowland because Sir Rowland was the only Blennerhassett he knew of at that period.

-But now it seems that he knew what he was talking about!
+But now I wonder if he knew what he was talking about!

 Maybe Pat Lavelle had a story it was "Sir Rowland":